Employment Discrimination & Disability Discrimination

 If you have a disability and are subject to retaliatory action after complaining about disability discrimination against yourself or your coworkers, your employer may be breaking the law.
 Examples of retaliatory actions include, but are not limited to, firing an employee who speaks up, disciplining them (including coming up with pretextual reasons for the discipline), or treating them worse than before.
-An attorney can help analyze the details of your case and any potential claims you may have.
+A California disability attorney can help analyze the details of your case and any potential claims you may have.

 What do I need to tell my employer in writing about my disability?

 There are no specific details or legal phrases that must be used when informing your employer about a disability or requesting reasonable accommodation.
 Just letting them know that you have a disability and need assistance is enough to initiate a reasonable accommodation process.
 Additionally, your request for reasonable accommodation can take place in writing, by phone, through an in-person conversation, or any other form of communication.
 However, written records of your request such as emails can be useful to help keep track of your communication efforts, in case your employer tries to deny that you ever made the request.